Phlebolymphedema - Take Water in Your Veins Seriously

 Changes in Lifestyle

-Simple changes in day to day lifestyle can have significant benefits in treating Lymphoedema.
-Regular exercise to lose weight and stay healthy reduces the stress on the arms and hands with swelling.
-Weight loss and reducing obesity often helps relieve pain and discomfort in most patients.
+Simple changes in lifestyle can have significant benefits in treating Lymphoedema.
+Regular exercise to lose weight and stay healthy reduces the stress on the arms and hands, as well as swelling.
+Weight loss and reducing obesity often help relieve pain and discomfort in most patients.

 Rehabilitation Exercise and Lymphatic Drainage Massage

-Targeted exercise can help manage weight as well as increase blood circulation through the affected arms and hands.
+Targeted exercise can help manage weight and increase blood circulation through the affected arms and hands.
 Boosting blood circulation can help strengthen the muscles and facilitate healing.

-Lymphatic drainage massage can also be used to stimulate the surrounding area and naturally encourage drainage of lymph fluid to alleviate symptoms.
+Lymphatic drainage massage can also stimulate the surrounding area and naturally encourage the drainage of lymph fluid to alleviate symptoms.

 Compression Therapy